bookrev: The Sea of Monsters (Percy Jackson #2) by Rick Riordan

 - Clarisse on her quest.

 The writing is funny and fast paced, and the amount of Greek mythology that is interwoven into the plot and characters shows excellent research.
-In the first novel, Percy encounters the god Ares, in this one Hermes.
+In the first novel, The Lightning Thief, Percy encounters the god Ares; in The Sea of Monsters, they find Hermes.
 This is a terrific series, an enjoyable read for young and old.